AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 :cpp:func:`OfxParameterSuiteV1::paramGetHandle`
-outside of a describe action will be a working instance of a parameter, you can still set (some) properties of the parameter, and all the get/set value functions are now useable.
+outside of a describe action will be a working instance of a parameter, you can still set (some) properties of the parameter, and all the get/set value functions are now usable.

 .. _parameterTypes: